-- (a) A public official of that Party or a person who performs public functions for that Party intentionally to solicit or accept, directly or indirectly, any article of monetary value or other benefit, such as favor or promise, or advantage, for himself or for another person, in exchange for any act or omission in the performance of his public functions; - (b) Any person subject to the jurisdiction of that Party intentionally to offer or grant, directly, or indirectly, to a public official of that Party or a person who performs public functions for that Party any article of monetary value or other benefit, such as a favor, promise, or advantage for himself or for another person in exchange for any act or omission in the performance of his public functions; - (c) Any person subject to the jurisdiction of that Party intentionally to offer, promise, or give any undue pecuniary or other advantage, directly or indirectly to a foreign official for that official or for another person, in order that the official act or refrain from acting in relation to the performance of official duties, in order to obtain or retain business or other improper advantage in the conduct of international business; and - (d) Any person subject to the jurisdiction of that Party to aid or abet, or to conspire in, the commission, of any of the offenses described in subparagraphs (a) through (c).

-330. Each Party further agreed to "ensure that enterprises shall be subject to effective, proportionate, and dissuasive non-criminal sanctions, including monetary sanctions" for any of the above offenses.

-331. But Chapter 19 is not the only anti-corruption Chapter in the USPTPA.
-As the

-Legislative History confirms, "Chapter Nine builds on the anticorruption provisions of
+- b.
+Any person subject to the jurisdiction of that Party intentionally to offer or grant, directly, or indirectly, to a public official of that Party or a person who performs public functions for that Party any article of monetary value or other benefit, such as a favor, promise, or advantage for himself or for another person in exchange for any act or omission in the performance of his public functions; - c.
+Any person subject to the jurisdiction of that Party intentionally to offer, promise, or give any undue pecuniary or other advantage, directly or indirectly to a foreign official for that official or for another person, in order that the official act or refrain from acting in relation to the performance of official duties, in order to obtain or retain business or other improper advantage in the conduct of international business; and - d.
+Any person subject to the jurisdiction of that Party to aid or abet, or to conspire in, the commission, of any of the offenses described in subparagraphs (a) through (c). - 337.
+Each Party further agreed to "ensure that enterprises shall be subject to effective, proportionate, and dissuasive non-criminal sanctions, including monetary sanctions", 462 for any of the above offenses. - 338.
+But Chapter 19 is not the only anti-corruption Chapter in the USPTPA.
+As the Legislative History confirms, "Chapter Nine builds on the anticorruption provisions of Chapter Nineteen, including by requiring each Party to maintain procedures to declare suppliers that have engaged in fraudulent or other illegal actions in relation to procurement ineligible for participation in the Party's procurement."463 - 339.
+Not surprisingly, in the US Senate, the USPTPA was approved in part precisely because of the "strong anti-corruption procedures" that were included in the Agreement, which was supposed to establish "a secure, predictable legal framework for U.S. investors in Peru."
+465